mitmelon/eye-mail/README.md

 <h3>Stage 1</h3>

-Before you can use or install Eye-mail, make sure you must have installed this software below on your system and configure it for production use.
+Before you can use or install Eye-mail, make sure you have this softwares installed on your system and configure it for production use.

 |    Softwares                                                 | Version | Installation                                              |
 |--------------------------------------------------------------|---------|---------------------------------------------------------- |